nuxeo/nuxeo/README.txt

 NB: you only have to run "ant patch" once.
 You have to run "ant" or "ant deploy" each time you change the source code.

+5. Start JBoss and go to http://localhost:8080/nuxeo/

+6. You're done.

 Long story
 ----------